 Understanding Tax-Loss Harvesting and Capital Gains

 To understand tax loss harvesting, you first have to understand capital gains taxes.
 Income taxes apply to most forms of income.
-However, the profits made on the sale of certain types of investments — for our purposes, stocks, bonds and other equities — are taxed differently.
+However, the profits made from the sale of certain types of investments — for our purposes, stocks, bonds, and other equities — are taxed differently.
 These taxes are known as capital gains taxes.
-The easiest way to understand it by example.
+The easiest way to understand it is by example.

 If you hold the investment for longer than one year, then it is a long-term capital gain.
-Long-term capital gains are taxed at a fixed rate of 15%.
-(Technically, it can be lower for certain lower incomes.)
+Long-term capital gains are taxed at a rate of 0%, 15%, or 20% depending upon your income.
 This is how wealthy people pay such a low tax percentage.
-If most your income comes from investments, then most of your income is taxed at 15 percent, no matter how high your income actually is.
+If most of your income comes from investments, then most of your income is taxed at 15 or 20 percent no matter how high your income is.

 Let’s say that you make that $10,000 profit on your Apple investment.
 Now, let’s say, that in the same year you sell your Dubious Company stock.
 If you bought Dubious Co. at $20,000 and your holdings are worth $12,000 when you sell, you have lost $8,000.
 That amount is a capital loss.